goldenjeffempire/Portfolio/README.md

 - [Social Media](#social-media)

 ## About Me
-I'm a recent graduate of the ALX Software Engineering program, passionate about software development and technology.
+Welcome to my portfolio!
+I'm a recent graduate of the ALX Software Engineering program, passionate about software development and technology with experience in creating web applications using modern technologies.
 This portfolio highlights my journey and projects.

 ## Projects
 Here you will find some of the projects I have worked on.